 class ValidateParameter {}

 You can also use your own constraint by setting the constraints option on a Parameter.
-In that case we won’t setup the automatic validation for you and it’ll replace our defaults.
+In that case we won’t set up the automatic validation for you, and it’ll replace our defaults.

 # Parameter security